NKI-AI/dlup/docker/README.md

-# Docker for DLUP
+# Docker for dlup
-A Dockerfile is provided for DLUP which provides you with all the required dependencies.
+A Dockerfile is provided for dlup which provides you with all the required dependencies.

 To build the container, run the following command from the root directory:
 ```